What Is Corporate Communications? Careers and Skills

 5. Technical skills

-Earning an advanced degree, such as a Master of Science in Corporate and Organizational Communication, can help you obtain this level of skill to advance into senior-level positions.
+Earning an advanced degree, such as a Master of Science in Corporate and Organizational Communication, can help you obtain the level of skill needed to advance into senior-level positions.

 At Northeastern, the MS in Corporate Communication is designed specifically for professionals looking to fast-track their professional careers.
-Challenging academics are taught by professors with real-world experience and paired with many experiential learning opportunities (such as co-ops and capstone projects) to prepare students to address the complex communication challenges faced by modern corporations.
-Six unique concentrations allow students to learn deeply about the area of communications most closely-aligned with their career aspirations, including:
+Challenging academics are taught by professors with real-world experience and paired with many experiential learning opportunities (such as co-ops and capstone projects) to prepare students to address the complex communication challenges modern corporations face.
+Seven unique concentrations allow students to learn deeply about the area of communications most closely aligned with their career aspirations, including: